Perutago/omega-web-monitor/README.md

 [日本語](https://github.com/Perutago/omega-web-monitor/blob/main/README-ja.md)

 ## Overview
-**Omega WEB Monitor** is an application that monitors changes to websites and sends notifications to Slack when content changes are detected. **Omega WEB Monitor** is limited to monitoring static content.
-It cannot monitor websites that require login or content loaded dynamically via JavaScript.
+**Omega WEB Monitor** is an application that monitors changes to websites and sends a Slack notification when it detects a change in the content. **Omega WEB Monitor** can only monitor static content.
+It cannot monitor websites that require a login or content that is loaded by JavaScript.
 Docker is required to run **Omega WEB Monitor**.

 ## Usage

 ### Download
-Clone the repository using `git clone` or download it as a ZIP file.
+Clone this repository or download it as a ZIP file.

 ### ./omega-web-monitor/config/default.json
-First, configure the general application settings.
+First, you need to configure the application.
 ```
 {
     // Set the language.
 Supported languages are "en" and "ja-JP".